top of page

 The verb 'inhabit' has its etymological roots in Latin.
 It is derived from the Latin word 'inhabitare,' which is a combination of 'in' (meaning 'in') and 'habitare' (meaning 'to dwell' or 'to live in').
 Therefore, the etymology of 'inhabit' essentially means 'to live in' or 'to dwell within.'
 Originally, it described the act of living or occupying a particular place, typically referring to a specific location or environment.
 Over time, the term has retained this fundamental meaning, representing the action of residing in a specific area or habitat, as we commonly use it in contemporary language to describe where people, animals, or organisms make their homes.

-Find the meaning of inhabit
+Quiz: Find the meaning of the verb inhabit:

 Try Again!